-In comparison, the Thermal Angel is warming within 45 seconds, more than 6 times faster.
+In comparison, the Thermal Angel warms substantially faster.

 Disposables and Movement of Patients Between Departments:

 Many other fluid warming devices have an initial expense for the warming unit and more charges for the disposables.
-Extreme scenarios may even add the cost of a clinician to monitor the equipment.
-When a patient is to receive warm fluids, the hospital must account for the cost of the warming unit and the disposables.
 If the patient requires continuous warming and is moved between departments, the hospital must also be willing to move the large AC-powered equipment to another room, leaving the disposables attached to the patient and machinery.
 This causes logistical issues with equipment that has been removed from its primary location.
 Instead, if the hospital has the budget to purchase multiple warming stations in various departments, they may then be forced to open another disposable after the move, and accept the time constraints of starting up another piece of warming equipment.
 In either situation, the hospital must incur substantial costs.